DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 The USB Wireless Bridge is a pair of small, inexpensive devices that let you replace a USB cable with a wireless connection.
 You really could connect any two devices that would normally connect with a USB cable.
 The power of this system is that there is little or no configuration, and no changes need to be made to your controller or the CS.
 In our world, here are some of the ways you can use it:

-* Connect WebThrottle-EX running on a laptop or tablet wirelessly to the DCC++ EX Command Station
+* Connect WebThrottle-EX running on a laptop or tablet wirelessly to the |EX-CS|
 * Connect a computer or Raspberry Pi running JMRI (or another front-end) to the Command Station
 * Connect normally-tethered handheld cabs (throttles) wirelessly to the Command Station